For different sleuths

 Later in the essay, he wrote this about thinking and liberal society:

-I concur and am moved nearly to tears when I read these words.
+I concur and am moved nearly to tears when I read those last two sentences.
 What an aspiration.

 I’m not interested in telling anyone that their subjective truths aren’t true.
-My only point on this is that subjective truths, as I understand them, are effectively just beliefs, feelings, and intuitions.
+My only point on this is that subjective truths are effectively just beliefs, feelings, and intuitions.
 And those are all fine.
 By all means, believe, feel, and intuit.
 And I will too.
-Let's just not go demanding that others comply or draw a "warm bath," as Ignatieff put it, for what we believe, feel, and intuit.
-We don't need it, and we are not necessarily obligated to provide it.
-Not if one of our aims is to be honest people.
+Let's just not go demanding that others comply or draw a "warm bath," as Ignatieff put it, for everything that we believe, feel, and intuit.
+Not if one of our aims is to be open and honest people.

 What I am interested in is seeing more of those beautiful combinations I mentioned earlier.

-If you disagree with me, that’s great, something to be revered, even.
-But it's a belief.
+If you disagree, that’s great, something to be revered, even.
+But it's still ultimately an opinion, a belief.
 And our beliefs don't make us right.
 We’re not debating the existence of the sun, after all.
 We can’t just look up at the thing we've agreed to call the sky and see the truth.
-What we can do is take nobody’s word for it, think for ourselves, and talk it out.
+What we can do is take nobody’s word for it, think for ourselves, try to see the best in each other, and talk it out.
 We can aim, even in disagreement, to be more rational, respectful, and connected.
 And we can all strive to be more open-minded, tolerant, and persuasive.

 One last thing: It is not lost on me that, while reading everything above, you might have found yourself wondering why someone who's way over here (possibly for good) would care so much about what is happening way over there.
 It's a fair thing to wonder.
 And my answer is pretty simple: I had no real clue what America was, or how much of an American I was, until I'd put a bunch of years and miles between us.
 Now that I've done that, it's clear to me that the US and I are inseparable, indivisible, whether we like it or not, till death do us part.